cfsworkload/mobileTelco/README.md

 	`mfp start`

 ## Create the MobileFirst server files
 To have a MobileFirst project run on a MobileFirst server, a runtime environment must be included on the server.
 This is done by adding a .war file for the MobileFirst project to the server.
 Files created in this section are created in the TelcoReadyAppMFP/bin folder.
+If you started the MFP server locally from the TelcoReadyAppMFP folder using the `mfp start` or the `mfp restart` commands, these files may have been already created during that step.
+The following sections describe alternative methods of creating these files from Eclipse and from the command line.
+Note that the Eclipse MFP server and the MFP server started from the MobileFirst CLI are separate entities and use the same ports.
+If you need to use one of those options, make sure the other server is stopped.

 ### Create Adapters
 Adapters are server-side Java or Javascript code used to transfer and retrieve information from back-end systems to client applications and cloud services.
 This solution uses three adapters.